marketcalls/openalgo/README.md

 - **User-Friendly Interface**: Navigate through a straightforward Flask-based application interface accessible to traders of all expertise levels.
 - **Real-Time Execution**: Implement your trading strategies in real-time, ensuring immediate action to capitalize on market opportunities.
 - **Customizable Strategies**: Adapt and tailor your trading strategies to fit your specific needs, with extensive options for customization and automation.
-- **Secure and Reliable**: Prioritizing security and reliability, AlgoBridge offers a dependable platform for your algotrading activities, safeguarding your data and trades.
+- **Secure and Reliable**: Prioritizing security and reliability, OpenAlgo offers a dependable platform for your algotrading activities, safeguarding your data and trades.

 ## Getting Started

-To get started with AlgoBridge, follow these steps:
+To get started with OpenAlgo, follow these steps:

 1. **Installation**
    - Ensure you have Python installed on your system.
-   - Clone the AlgoBridge repository.
+   - Clone the OpenAlgo repository.
    - Install the required dependencies using `pip install -r requirements.txt`.

 2. **Configuration**
    - Configure the environmental file as per .sample.env file.
 Rename .sample.env file to .env if required.
    - If deploying in Vercel then upload the .env file to the enviromental section which is required for login to the app and authentication to placeorders.

-3. **Running AlgoBridge**
+3. **Running OpenAlgo**
    - Launch the Flask application by running `python app.py` in your terminal.
    - Access the AlgoBridge interface via your web browser at the provided local address.